Goldie Sayers: Javelin star wins appeal against funding cut

 Previously, funding awards were made to those thought likely to qualify for finals.

-In her appeal, Sayers, who has recovered from multiple surgeries and is in winter training, successfully convinced officials she still has the ability to challenge for medals.
+In her appeal, Sayers, who has and is in winter training, successfully convinced officials she still has the ability to challenge for medals.

 "I'm now back on the right path after surgery and back in full training after a successful period of rehab," she said.
 "I am now preparing for the Commonwealth Games and the European Championships next year."